 Qualifications for Rated Games

 The AGA accepts game results for rating from recognized clubs and tournament organizers.
-If you have not previously submitted data for rating, then you may need to introduce yourself and explain the context of the games.

 Not all games qualify for AGA rating.
 The following are basic guidelines.